Fixed Income Investing

 For those seeking competitive taxable current yields, we offer listed and unlisted corporate bonds and convertible bonds, and broker federally insured certificates of deposit from other financial institutions.

-Through Pershing LLC's (a subsidiary of the Bank of New York Mellon Corporation) bond trading desk and Cheevers, Hand and Angeline, LLC, we offer a variety of attractive, tax free, municipal bonds from local and national issuers.
+Through Pershing LLC's (a subsidiary of the Bank of New York Mellon Corporation) bond trading desk and CHA, we offer a variety of attractive, tax free, municipal bonds from local and national issuers.

 Municipal Bonds and UIT's